HelloYeew/hololive-button/README.md

-# Hololive Button
+# Vtuber Button

-A website that you can spam 'a' or 'AH↗️ HA↘️ HA↗️ HA↘️ HA↗️' and more sound from Gura and other holilive idol.
+A website that you can spam 'a' or 'AH↗️ HA↘️ HA↗️ HA↘️ HA↗️' and more sound from Gura and other vtuber.
 If you want more vtuber you can do it and just pull request!

 ## Inspiration